RioChndr/jaksel-language/README.md

-## Jaksel Programming Languange
+## Jaksel Programming Language

-Jaksel programming languange is a new programming languange, very modern, easy to learn, using Indonesia-slang languange.
+Jaksel programming language is a new programming language, very modern, easy to learn, using Indonesia-slang language.
 No programming experience required.

 Example :